Ninad-Lunge/Python-Rejoinder/README.md

 # Python Rejoinder

-## This Python Program solves First Year Engineering Physics Numericals
-Topics included are:
+Originally written only in Python, later modified with a Graphical User Interface (GUI) with the 'Tkinter' library.
+This code is for solving First Year Engineering Physics Numericals.
+Topics included in the project are:
 1. Thin Film Interference
 2. Newton's Rings
 3. Optical Fibre

-Originally written only in Python, later modified with a Graphical User Interface (GUI) with the 'Tkinter' library.

 ## How to run:
 Execute the Code_with_GUI.py file with a Python Interpreter.